 Many organisations are dealing with the issue where parts (all?) of their market-place are commoditising, i.e. where the customer perceives the product/service they are purchasing is sufficiently understood by them so that the decision as to which one, independent of any technical or expert help where key benefit attributes like quality, reliability and availability can be taken as given, can be made on price.

-What many organisations don’t realise is their own unconscious role in accelerating their own journey into ‘commodity hell’.
+What many organisations don’t realize is their own unconscious role in accelerating their own journey into ‘commodity hell’.
 One of the major faults organisations make is not understanding how value chains mature, so not employing the appropriate strategies at the right time.

 - After establishing the current stage of maturity, what competitive strategies are you going to deploy?